delebash/unreal_mapbox_bridge/README.md

 Programs you can use to resample your image to the landscape size you are using.

 [GIMP](https://www.gimp.org/https://www.gimp.org/), [Affinity Photo](https://affinity.serif.com/en-us/photo/), [Photoshop](https://www.adobe.com/products/photoshop/landpa.html).
+[Terra Sculptor](http://www.demenzunmedia.com/home/terresculptor/) -- is an awesome free program for creating and manipulating heightmap images.
+It even has preset landscape sizes for Unreal.
+To enable UDK go to Settings > Dimensions and check UDK Landscape.

 The principle is the same for all.